AspTryGlu/MycoGene_Afum_CYP51/README.md

 MycoGene_Afum_CPY51 is a workflow for determining the DNA sequence of the CYP51A gene in Aspergillus fumigatus.
 This pipeline is suitable for determining whether the CYP51A promoter region and coding sequence contain mutations, tandem repeats (Ex.
 TR34, TR46) and aminoacid changes (Ex.L98H, Y121F) that confer resistance to the triazole antifungal drugs.

 This workflow performs quality controls, generates de novo assemblies, and extracts target gene sequences.
-The FASTA output files are compatible with various downstream analytical tools for build phylogenetic trees and visualize alignments.
+The FASTA output files are compatible with various downstream analytical tools for visualize alignments.

 ## Input:
 1. `samples-paths.txt`, Plain text file that contains the samples name and paths for raw reads, separated by `:`.
 One sample per row, no header.